vittominacori/watch-token/create.md

 ---
 component: Generator
+title: Create your ERC20 Token Widget | WatchToken
-description: Add your Token to DApp browsers or MetaMask.
-Create a link for your token or an embeddable widget for your website.
+description: Enter your ERC20 Token details, create your Widget and share or embed in your Website.
 ---